RUSSIA: Criminal prosecutions of 50+ Jehovah's Witnesses

 A judge must then decide whether to grant an investigator's request to place an individual in detention or under house arrest.
 An initial period of detention/house arrest lasts for two months from the date the criminal case was opened (usually on or shortly before the date of the raid) – towards the end of this period, investigators must return to court if they wish to seek an extension.
 Detainees may appeal to a higher court to have these restrictive measures lifted or reduced (see eg. F18News 6 June 2018 http://www.forum18.org/archive.php?article_id=2385).

 A new law signed by President Vladimir Putin on 3 July stipulates that one day in pre-trial detention now counts as one and half days in a correctional colony after sentencing (it will be applied retroactively).
-Previously, custodial sentences were reduced by exactly the length of time a person had served in pre-trial custody.
+Previously, jail sentences were reduced by exactly the length of time a person had served in pre-trial detention.

 Conditions for the Jehovah's Witnesses in detention are "more or less fine, no different from those of other detainees", Jehovah's Witness spokesman Yaroslav Sivulsky told Forum 18 on 10 July.
 They are allowed to have Bibles, he added, although only in the Synodal version.
 The Jehovah's Witnesses New World version is banned as "extremist" (see F18News 29 September 2017 http://www.forum18.org/archive.php?article_id=2319).